fmalato/HolySheet/README.md

 This software provides for binarization and word segmentation of ancient document, like Genesis (from Holy Bible).
 In particular it can:

-- **Elaborate png scans of ancient document with python libraries like openCV**
+- **Elaborate .png scans of ancient document with python libraries like openCV**

 - **Get word segmentation, using histogram pixel techniques and specific heuristics**